MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The range referenced must be valid; all pointers must be dereferenceable and within the sequence the last position is reachable from the first by incrementation.

-The default binary predicate is less than and the elements in the range must be less-than comparable to ensure that the previous permutation is well defined.
+The default binary predicate is less than and the elements in the range must be less-than comparable to ensure that the previous permutation is well-defined.

 The complexity is linear, with at most (`last` - `first`)/2 swaps.

 ### Example